kxynos/cs-bolt-p-glitching/02-jtag-memory.md

 # Bolt - Challenges
-## Challenge 1 - JTAG memory dump and investigation
+## Challenge 1 - JTAG memory dump and investigation (setup and getting you to the solution)

 Investigate the target board for what chips are on it.